Healthy, Hunger-Free Kids Act of 2010: Higher costs

 As stated previously, higher costs and loss of revenue were among the criticism that the Healthy, Hunger-Free Kids Act of 2010 faced.
 With the act changing the nutritional requirements of the National School Lunch Program, schools would need to pay more in order to meet them— a concern brought up by a professor at the University of Illinois in 2014.
 Additionally, if more students were to opt out of the program due to a dislike of the new standards, this would result in less meals being sold, thereby leading to a loss of money.
 CBS News and the National Library of Medicine (NLM) bring up similar concerns, where several superintendents and schools stated that their districts had a drop in lunch sales within a year of the act's implementation.
 Some districts lost $30,000, or a 10-12% drop in comparison to the previous year, while others lost $30,000 in the first three months following the new changes.
 While the 2016 NLM article by Cohen et al. finds that the participation increases by the second year, the schools were still left worried over possible revenue loss.

 In 2024, 14 years after the act's passage, the problems still persist for some.
 While relatively agreed upon that the overall quality of meals has improved, costs still remain a concern.
 Mississippi State University student newspaper writer Teirrah Tidwell interviewed the state director in charge of the nutritional programs for children in Mississippi, who expanded on the financial struggles the systems have faced.
 Specifically, the director commented on how there are few manufacturers that provide for the schools, as the nutrition requirements are specific.
 This has resulted in higher costs due to less competition from suppliers.
 He mentions that this was especially prominent during the COVID-19 pandemic where there was less available food on the market that fit the set requirements.

 In response to the criticism, the USDA issued modified standards which were intended to be more flexible.

 Whole milk

-A number of dairy farmers have advocated for the reintroduction of whole milk in schools.
+A number of dairy farmers advocated for the reintroduction of whole milk in schools.
 The statute gave the USDA the authority to set new nutritional standards for all foods sold in schools, not just those included in the National School Lunch Program.
 As a result, the USDA FNS introduced new meal pattern requirements and nutritional specifications (i.e. 7 CFR 210.10) in January 2012 stating that if milk is served, it must be fat-free (unflavored or flavored) or low-fat (unflavored).
 This effectively phased out the serving of whole milk in schools, as it typically contains more than 2% fat.
 These changes were based on recommendations from the Institute of Medicine and the 2010 Dietary Guidelines for Americans, which suggested that children should consume less saturated fat, which is found in higher amounts in whole milk compared to low-fat or non-fat milk.
+In 2026, the Whole Milk for Healthy Kids Act reversed the policy.